The thief comes only to steal and kill and destroy;

 When your head knowledge becomes a heart condition nothing will hurt, nothing will bring you to fall apart, and nothing will shake you.
 If you are hurting, if you are falling apart, if you are shaken or trembling then you need more of Him.
 Precious one, more of Him is not found in reading about Him in your Bible, quoting Scriptures or rebuking the devil.
 It is found in intimacy with Him.

-That does not mean you no longer read your Bible (these are your love letters and your promises from Him.), and it does not mean that you do not quote Scriptures (since these renew your mind so you think like Jesus does), nor does it mean you no longer pray (just begin to pray by sharing your heart and hurts but leaving what should be done to Him—Thy will be done!).
+That does not mean you no longer read your Bible (these are your love letters and your promises from Him.), and it does not mean that you do not quote Scriptures (since these renew your mind so you think as He does), nor does it mean you no longer pray (just begin to pray by sharing your heart and hurts but leaving what should be done to Him—Thy will be done!).
 As far as the kind of praying that I used to do (the spiritual warfare kind), I have discovered that with the Lord as my Husband He loves to fight my battles for me.
 My position is by His side, as His bride, to focus on my love and cherish Him as He longs to be cherished.

 “For the LORD has called you, Like a wife forsaken and grieved in spirit, Even like a wife of one’s youth when she is rejected,’ Says your God… For your Husband is your Maker, Whose name is the LORD of hosts; and your Redeemer is the Holy One of Israel, Who is called the God of all the earth’” (Isaiah 54:6–5).